-The course takes place over 22 weeks and encourages you to explore more fully your storytelling instincts, study the craft of screenwriting, workshop with your peers, and develop and write a commercial ten-minute film drama.
+Course Overview Taking place over 22 weeks.
+Explore your storytelling instincts, study the craft of screenwriting, workshop with your peers, and develop and write a commercial ten-minute film drama.

 Those who’ve completed the course have continued to develop their screenwriting practice in a variety of ways.
 Some have found collaborators to produce their short film screenplays, with several receiving development and production funding through regional and national schemes and going on to screen at film festivals internationally.
 Many have gone on to craft speculative television drama and feature film screenplays and have formed supportive screenwriters’ groups to provide feedback on works-in-progress.
-Others have placed highly in national and international screenplay competitions - with one a successful finalist in the BBC’s Sharps initiative.
-Several have gained places on MA Screenwriting programmes at ESSAMA, Bournemouth and elsewhere.
+Others have placed highly in national and international screenplay competitions.
+Several have gained places on MA Screenwriting programmes at Screen Academy Scotland, Bournemouth and elsewhere.

 Here’s what past participants have said about the course....

 'I expected this course to be a real learning curve - and it has been.'

 'I hoped it would encourage me to follow my creative instincts - it certainly did this.'

 'An excellent course.
 Initially I was nervous about the workshops, but found them incredibly helpful and enjoyable.'